 - by 2020, the City will help construct or rehabilitate at least 30,000 homes.
-More than 50% of the housing will be affordable for middle-class households, with at least 33% affordable for low- and moderate-income households; - the City will attempt to ensure that 33% of new housing in areas that are rezoned to provide more residential development is affordable to low- and moderate-income families; - the Mayor and Board of Supervisors will create a funding strategy to purchase land for affordable housing, to preserve existing rental units, and to fund public housing rehabilitation: - by January 1, 2015, the Mayor and the Board of Supervisors will introduce legislation requiring a regular review of the ratio of affordable to market-rate housing; and
+More than 50% of the housing will be affordable for middle-class households, with at least 33% affordable for low- and moderate-income households; - the City will attempt to ensure that 33% of new housing in areas that are rezoned to provide more residential development is affordable to low- and moderate-income households; - the Mayor and Board of Supervisors will create a funding strategy to build new affordable housing, to purchase land for affordable housing, to preserve existing rental units, and to fund public housing rehabilitation;

-• the Board of Supervisors will hold an annual hearing on progress toward the City's housing goals and work with the Mayor to accomplish them.
+- by January 1, 2015, the Mayor and the Board of Supervisors will introduce legislation requiring a regular review of the ratio of affordable to market-rate housing production; and - the Board of Supervisors will hold an annual hearing on progress toward the City's housing goals and work with the Mayor to accomplish them.

-A "YES" Vote Means: If you vote "yes," you want to make it City policy that the City will help construct or rehabilitate at least 30,000 homes by 2020.
+A "YES" Vote Means: If you vote "yes," you want to make it City policy to help construct or rehabilitate at least 30,000 homes by 2020 and secure sufficient funding to achieve that goal.
 More than 50% of the housing will be affordable for middle-class households, with at least 33% affordable for low- and moderate-income households.